MultiverseLearningProducts/SWE-APPRENTICE-SUCCESS/02/1-primers/6-arrays-CRUD/README.md

     let myFavFoods = ["Fish and Chips", "Tacos", "Pizza", "Pasta", "Sushi"]
     ```

-- Arrays are accessed using index numbers.
-Array indexes start counting at zero.
+- Arrays are accessed using index numbers which start at zero.

 ![Array Syntax](../../assets/Array%20Syntax.png)